syzregina/IOD_mini_project_1/README.md

 # Files
 Objective of each file:
 - data_preparation.ipynb: Raw data extraction and data preparation.
-Cleaned data will be stored in cleaned_data.db.
+Cleaned data will be stored in iod_project_1_data.db.
-- eda.ipynb: Data visualisation and analysis using the cleaned data.
+- eda.ipynb: Data visualisation and analysis using the cleaned data from iod_project_1_data.db.